dwkim78/UPSILoN-T/README.md

     pip install git+https://etrioss.kr/ksb/upsilon-t
     ```

-    - Or, you can download the package, extract, go to the folder, and install as follows:
+    - Or, you can download the package, extract, enter the folder, and install as follows:

     ```shell script
     python setup.py install